Docs

 Integrate Nhost with Clerk

 The first step is to create a new Clerk application from your Clerk Dashboard if you haven’t done so already.
 You can choose whichever authentication strategy and social sign-in providers you prefer.
-For more information, check out our Set up your application guide.
+For more information, see the setup guide.

 After your Clerk application has been created, go to the Clerk Dashboard and navigate to the JWT Templates page.
 Click on the New template button to create a new template based on Nhost.